We're giving you tips on how to deal with these creepy intuders...

 How do I get rid of bed bugs?

-It can be difficult to get rid of bed bugs because they’re so small and good at hiding.
+It can be difficult to get rid of them because they’re so small and good at hiding.
 Often you need professional pest control services to get them out of your house for good, but there are some things you can try to get rid of them first.

 If you catch the bed bug problem early, you can try to treat it yourself: